RetrDex: Efficient Object Retrieval in Cluttered Scenes with a Dexterous Hand: Method

 \subsection{RL Problem Design}

-After establishing the cluttered scene, we address these challenging object retrieval tasks using model-free reinforcement learning.
-Below, we introduce the observation and action space of our policy, followed by the reward formulation.
+After constructing the cluttered scenes, we address the object retrieval task using a model-free RL algorithm.
+We next describe the observation and action spaces of the policy, followed by the reward formulation.